Toyota Tundra Tire Review By Carter Hayes May 13, 2026 11 min read

 Wet Conditions

-Tread design helps move water away from the contact patch to lower hydroplaning risk.
+Tread channels are intended to help move water away from the contact patch.

 Towing Light Loads